vishal-9878/Mini-Assignment/README.md

 Finally, to set up a cronjob on all EC2 instances for synchronizing data with the S3 bucket, follow these steps:

 SSH into each EC2 instance.
-Edit the crontab file using the crontab -e command.
+Edit the crontab file using the "crontab -e" command.
 Add the following entry to the crontab file:
+* * * * * aws s3 sync efs/ s3://testing.bucket.cloud --include "*"
 Save the crontab file.
+Now, the cronjob will run every minute on all EC2 instances, synchronizing data with the S3 bucket.